BrainCandy: Leading ...

 Everything Else

-In chemistry, product is a chemical species resulting from a chemical reation transform into products after entering a high energy transition state.
+In chemistry, a product is a chemical species resulting from a chemical reation transform into products after entering a high energy transition state.
 The number and type of atoms in the products of a chemical reaction are the same as the number and type of atoms in the reactants.
 However, the atoms form different chemical bonds with one another, so products have a different chemical identity from reactants and may be a different state of matter.

 Identifying Products in Chemical Equations